-Receivables and payables are stated inclusive of GST.
-The net amount of GST recoverable from, or payable to, the ATO is included as part of receivables or payables in the statement of financial position.
+Receivables and payables are stated inclusive of the amount of GST receivable or payable.
+The net amount of GST recoverable from, or payable to, the ATO is included with other receivables or payables in the statement of financial position.

-Cash flows in the statement of cash flows are included on a gross basis and the GST components of cash flows arising from investing or financing activities which are recoverable from, or payable to, the ATO are presented as operating cash flows included in receipts from customers or payments to suppliers.
+Cash flows are presented on a gross basis.
+The GST components of cash flows arising from investing or financing activities which are recoverable from, or payable to, the ATO are presented as operating cash flows included in receipts from customers or payments to suppliers.